Lipstick feminism

-Lipstick feminism (also known as girlie feminism or girly feminism) is a variety of feminism that seeks to embrace traditional concepts of femininity, including the sexual power of women, alongside traditional feminist ideas.
-The concept emerged within the third-wave as a response to ideals created by previous movements, where women felt that they could not both be feminine and a feminist.
+Lipstick feminism (also known as girlie feminism or girly feminism) is a niche variety of feminism that embraces the coexistence of stereotypical concepts of femininity and female sexual empowerment.
+It emerged from third-wave feminism as a response to previous feminist movements that treated femininity and feminism as independent of each other.

-Unlike the early feminist campaigns that focused on the basic fundamental rights of women, starting with the Women's Suffrage Movement, lipstick feminism seeks to prove that women can still be feminists without ignoring or negating their femininity and sexuality.
+Unlike early feminist campaigns like the Women's Suffrage Movement that focused on basic, fundamental rights of women, lipstick feminism argues that women can be feminists without ignoring their femininity or sexuality.